unlock-protocol/docs/docs/governance/frequently-asked-questions.md

 ## Does the Unlock team promote its governance token?

-No, the Unlock Inc. team is not allowed to promote its governance token or discuss its price.
+No, the Unlock Inc. team does not promote its governance token or discuss its price.

-## What is the path towards decentralization?

-As the usage and community of Unlock Protocol grow, UDT holders will gradually control more of the network.
-Eventually, they will fully govern the protocol and its treasury.

-## How does Unlock Inc. make money?

-As part of our roadmap, we plan on allowing users who do not know of cryptocurrencies or have a crypto wallet to pay us (Unlock Inc) with their credit card in order to perform the transaction on chain for them.
-In that context we will charge a convenience fee on top of the (crypto) price of the keys.
-This convenience fee will cover the gas price, the credit card transaction and a small margin for us.